So, then which one’s better for your business so you don’t make any costly mistakes?

 - Google ads (previously Google AdWords)

-These the giant industry leaders everyone knows, right?
+These are the giant industry leaders everyone knows, right?

-And, if you have the resources to focus on using both tools for your business, you’ll reap the benefits by maximising your audience’s reach.
+And, if you have the resources to focus on using both tools for your business, you’ll reap the benefits by maximizing your audience’s reach.

-But, if not and your business in its early days or not yet in a position to manage using both platforms efficiently then don’t make the mistake of taking on more than you can afford.
-Or, more than you can understand.
+But, if not, and your business is in its early days or not yet in a position to manage using both platforms efficiently, don’t make the mistake of taking on more than you can afford.
+Or more than you can understand.

 It’s best to start by implementing one at a time.

 Taking time allows you the opportunity to understand each platform individually on a better level.
-Helping to minimise costly mistakes which can arise from confusion.
-Get your business to focus management of one platform.
+Helping to minimize costly mistakes which can arise from confusion.
+Get your business to focus management of one outlet.
 Don’t take on too much too soon.
 Otherwise, you could fail and make a mess of both.

-Google ads and Facebook ads are similar in many ways, they’re both promoted as easy to get started with.
-But the reality is there’s comprehensive sets of targeted and advanced advertising features.
+Google and Facebook ads are similar in many ways; they’re both promoted as easy to start with.
+But there are comprehensive sets of targeted and advanced advertising features.